-As previously reported, we completed an Lead user service line inventory in our distribution system in 2018 and there are no known service lines made of lead.
-If a galvanized service line is found or the unknown material cannot be verified, the service line is scheduled for replacement.
-Our policy is to remove and replace any lead user service line promptly if it is discovered during pipeline repair and/or maintenance.
-Information about our lead user service line inventory can be found in the dataset table at the State Water Resources Control Board website waterboards.ca.gov/drinking_water/certlic/ drinkingwater/lead service line inventory pws.html.
+As previously reported, we completed an inventory of lead user service lines (LUSL) in our distribution system in 2018.
+There are no known pipelines and connectors between water mains and meters made of lead.
+If a galvanized service line is found or the unknown material of a service line cannot be verified, the service line is scheduled for replacement.
+Our policy is to remove and replace any LUSL promptly if it is discovered during pipeline repair.
+Information and map showing our LUSL inventory can be found at State Water Resources Control Board website waterboards.ca.gov/drinking\water/certlic/drinkingwater/lead\service\line\inventory\pws.html.

-Lead and Copper

-Tap Sampling Results
+Lead and Copper Tap Sampling Results

-We conducted our triennial Lead and Copper Rule (LCR) monitoring in 2021 when we sample from customer taps rather than our distribution system, and all lead results were below the regulatory Action Level.
+The SFPUC conducted our triennial Lead and Copper Rule (LCR) monitoring in 2021 when we sampled from customer taps rather than our distribution system.
+All six tap sample results were below the SWRCB's detection limits.
 The next round of LCR monitoring will be in 2024.
-Contact us at (877) 737-8297 for the tap monitoring results.
+Contact the SFPUC at (877) 737-8297 for the tap monitoring results.